-I’m not usually into crime fiction but I thought I’d give these a try as I’m a big fan of J.K.
-Rowling (who isn’t?).
+I’m not usually into crime fiction but I thought I’d give these a try.
 In case you didn’t know, after the release of the first Cormoron Strike novel, The Cuckoo’s Calling, Galbraith’s real identity of J.K.
 Rowling was leaked.

 J.K.
 Rowling was awarded substantial damages for the breach from the solicitors that revealed her true identity.
 Rowling donated the damages, along with the royalties from The Cuckoo’s Calling to The Soldiers’ Charity, a cause that would be close to the main character, Cormoran Strike’s heart.